PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 Fedora Atomic Desktop's European counterpart. openSUSE Aeon is a rolling release, fast updating distributions with [transactional updates](https://kubic.opensuse.org/blog/2018-04-04-transactionalupdates/) using [Btrfs](https://en.wikipedia.org/wiki/Btrfs) and [Snapper](https://en.opensuse.org/openSUSE:Snapper_Tutorial).

-[Aeon](https://microos.opensuse.org/) has a relatively small set of base packages and mounts the running BTRFS subvolume as read-only.
+[Aeon](https://microos.opensuse.org/) has a relatively small set of base packages (thus lowering the attack surface) and mounts the running BTRFS subvolume as read-only.
 Updates are applied package by package to a new BTRFS snapshot before the system is rebooted to the new subvolume.
+This allows the rollback process to be relatively easy just like on Fedora Atomic Desktops.

 {{< youtube id="jcl_4Vh6qP4">}}